Chatterino/chatterino2/README.md

 If you don't have a GitHub account and want to report issues or want to join the community you can join the official 7TV Discord using the link here: <https://discord.com/invite/7tv>.

+### AVIF Support

+When building Chatterino 7, you might not have access to a static build of `libavif`.
+In that case, you can define `CHATTERINO_NO_AVIF_PLUGIN` in CMake.
+If you have `qavif.so` from [kimageformats](https://invent.kde.org/frameworks/kimageformats) installed on your system, Chatterino will pick it up and use AVIF images.

 ## Original Chatterino 2 Readme

 Chatterino 2 is a chat client for [Twitch.tv](https://twitch.tv).